 Nestled into the north of downtown Fort Wayne, are three rivers that offer you ample opportunities to explore natural environments in the heart of the city.
-Plus, if river activities is not your thing, there is not even a need for you to access the water in order to be able to enjoy the area!
+Plus, if river activities are not your thing, there is not even a need for you to access the water in order to be able to enjoy the area!

 As the rebirth of Fort Wayne has occurred in recent years, much attention has been turned back to where our city began -- our three rivers!
 Enjoy this long list of things to enjoy along Fort Wayne’s Riverfront.